-Insider trading is buying or selling stocks or other securities (such as bonds or stock options) of a listed company taking into consideration the non-public material information about the stock.
-Insider trading violations may also include “tipping” such information, securities trading by the person “tipped,” and securities trading by those who misappropriate such information
+Insider trading is buying or selling stocks or other securities (such as bonds or stock options) of a listed company, considering the non-public material information about the stock.
+Insider trading violations may also include “tipping” such information, securities trading by the person “tipped,” and securities trading by those who misappropriate such information.

-When an individual takes undue advantage of non-public information i.e. material information which is not available legally to the public and which might impact the investment decision substantially that comes under the roof of insider trading.
-Therefore it is unfair as investors having insider information could make substantial profits compared to other investors who have not made profits due to non-access of such information.
+When an individual takes undue advantage of non-public information, i.e., material information that is not legally available to the public and might impact the investment decision substantially, that comes under the roof of insider trading; therefore, it is unfair as investors having insider information could make substantial profits compared to other investors who have not made profits due to non-access to such information.

 What Leads to Insider Trading?

 According to the efficient market hypothesis, investors should have access to equal information to be an effective investment market.
 These markets reward investors who can use this information in the best possible manner and invest accordingly.
 However, some of them opt to manipulate the overall system by making use of some information that constitutes insider trading.

 Employees or Key persons of an organization are allowed to execute trading if it does not depend on material information that is unavailable in the public domain.
 It is of due importance to report such trading in many jurisdictions.
 For instance, trading executed by such an insider has to file Form 4 with U.S. SEC.